RTXteam/RTX-KG2/README.md

 - high-speed networking
 - ideally, AWS zone `us-west-2` since that is where the S3 buckets are located

+## Local shell environment

-The Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it as follows (WARNING: don't run this command without first making a backup AMI of your system):
+The Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it using the following `bash` command, which requires `curl`: (WARNING!
+Please don't run this command without first making a backup image of your system, such as an AMI):

     source <(curl -s https://raw.githubusercontent.com/RTXteam/RTX/master/code/kg2/delete-mysql-ubuntu.sh)